Toward Robust Multilingual Adaptation of LLMs for Low-Resource Languages: Introduction

-To address these challenges, we introduce \textbf{LiRA} (\textbf{Li}nguistic \textbf{R}epresentation \textbf{A}nchoring), a unified framework that anchors low-resource languages to the English semantic space while preserving LLM-level reasoning ability.
-Unlike prior approaches, LiRA is grounded in a rigorous theoretical foundation that certifies the completeness and stability of its cross-lingual representations (Figure~\ref{fig:overview}b).
-LiRA integrates two complementary components: (i) \emph{Arca}, which explicitly aligns multilingual representations with English through critic–actor interaction and feature anchoring, thus reducing semantic drift; and (ii) \emph{LaSR}, a lightweight head that fuses multilingual and English embeddings with queue-based objectives, ensuring robust retrieval and reasoning under low-resource conditions.
-In this way, LiRA not only leverages the strong English capability of LLMs but also transfers it effectively to underrepresented languages.
+Our work is motivated by the observation that cross-lingual adaptation still relies heavily on machine translation pipelines or multilingual encoders.
+In real-world settings, such as low-resource e-commerce, these solutions are often undermined by translation noise and unstable cross-lingual representations.
+More importantly, they rarely model how semantic drift and representation-mapping errors propagate through the system, making robustness difficult to analyze and even harder to improve systematically.
+To address these challenges, we introduce \textbf{LiRA} (\textbf{Li}nguistic \textbf{R}obust \textbf{A}nchoring), a \emph{plug-and-play} framework that anchors low-resource languages to an English semantic space while preserving LLM-level reasoning (Figure~\ref{fig:overview}b).
+LiRA can be attached to a variety of pretrained backbones and requires only lightweight fine-tuning to improve cross-lingual representations.
+Unlike prior approaches, LiRA is grounded in a rigorous theoretical framework that provides formal guarantees on the completeness and stability of the learned representations.
+LiRA integrates two complementary components: (i) \emph{Arca}, which reduces semantic drift by aligning multilingual representations with English via critic--actor interaction and feature anchoring; and (ii) \emph{LaSR}, a lightweight head that fuses multilingual and English embeddings with queue-based objectives to support robust retrieval and reasoning in low-resource settings.
+In this way, LiRA leverages strong English capabilities and transfers them effectively to underrepresented languages.

-Our main contributions are summarized as follows: \begin{itemize} \item We propose a novel cross-lingual reasoning framework that generalizes the strong English ability of LLMs to mid- and low-resource languages. \item We establish solid theoretical foundations, providing rigorous guarantees of LiRA’s completeness and stability. \item We release a retrieval dataset covering 5 Southeast Asian and 2 South Asian mid- and low-resource languages, enabling further research in this underexplored area. \item Extensive experiments across ranking, retrieval, and reasoning tasks demonstrate that LiRA achieves new state-of-the-art performance. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize}[leftmargin=*, topsep=2pt, itemsep=1pt, parsep=0pt, partopsep=0pt] \item We propose \textbf{LiRA}, a \emph{plug-and-play} cross-lingual framework that transfers LLMs' strong English capability to mid- and low-resource languages. \item We establish solid theoretical foundations, providing rigorous guarantees of LiRA’s completeness and stability. \item We release a product retrieval dataset covering 5 Southeast Asian and 2 South Asian mid- and low-resource languages, enabling further research in this underexplored area. \item Extensive experiments across ranking, retrieval, and reasoning tasks demonstrate that LiRA achieves new state-of-the-art performance.